-Baseline assessments of fauna in the vicinity of the proposed Mine Site identified that the Greater Bilby (Macrotis lagotis) utilises the area and surrounds.
+Baseline assessments of fauna in the vicinity of the Mine Site Development Envelope identified that the Greater Bilby (Macrotis lagotis) utilises the area and surrounds.
 The Greater Bilby is a species of conservation significance, listed as Vulnerable under the Environmental Protection and Biodiversity Conservation Act 1999 and the Wildlife Conservation Act 1950.
+The Dampier Peninsula Goanna (Varanus sparnus) was also recorded near, but not within the Mine Site Development Envelope (however records of Varanus brevicauda may have been previously incorrectly identified).
+This species is listed by the Department of Biodiversity Conservation and Attractions (DBCA) as a Priority 1 fauna species.

-To ensure that the EPA's objective is achieved with respect to the Greater Bilby, this Preliminary Bilby EMP was developed.
+To ensure that the EPA's objective is achieved with respect to the Greater Bilby and Dampier Peninsula Goanna, this FEMP was developed.